|

 there are many more useful features which could be developed.
 Some of them

 were outlined by interface guru Bruce Tognazzini in his 2000’s article.
+[10] Dynamic icons seem especially promising when coupled with vector icons,

 which seem inevitable considering the expected outbreak of high-density displays.